Talcum Powder Causing Cancer Lawsuit | Complications and Ovarian Cancer

 The Talcum Powder lawsuits against Johnson & Johnson involving its talcum powder have made headlines recently in the wake of several large jury verdicts against the company.
 The talcum powder has been alleged to have caused a large amount of mesothelioma and ovarian cancer cases among women, and some men, as there are claims that the powder contains asbestos.
 The company has been facing staggering liability that has knocked down its share price.
 Johnson & Johnson has already had awards of over $5 billion assessed against it.
-Johnson and Johnson faces much more possible liability in the future as there are over 10,000 pending cases alleging a connection between its flagship product talcum powder and cancer.
-If you or a loved one believe that a case of cancer was caused by use of talc powder, you should immediately contact a Talcum Powder lawsuit attorney or a baby powder lawsuit attorney.
+Johnson and Johnson faces much more possible liability in the future as there are over 10,000 pending cases alleging a connection between its flagship product talcum powder and cancer. .
+If talcum powder caused you cancer, you need to cease searching on google for “talcum powder causing cancer” and retain an attorney to hold Johnson and Johnson accountable for any wrongdoing.

 11/03/2020- “Missouri’s highest court on Tuesday refused to consider Johnson & Johnson’s JNJ.N appeal of a $2.12 billion damages award to women who blamed their ovarian cancer on asbestos in its baby powder and other talc products.
 The Missouri Supreme Court let stand a June 23 decision by a state appeals court, which upheld a jury’s July 2018 finding of liability but reduced J&J’s payout from $4.69 billion after dismissing claims by some of the 22 plaintiffs.
 Johnson & Johnson said it plans to appeal to the U.S. Supreme Court.
 It said the verdict was the product of a “fundamentally flawed trial, grounded in a faulty presentation of the facts,” and was “at odds with decades of independent scientific evaluations confirming Johnson’s Baby Powder is safe, does not contain asbestos and does not cause cancer.”
 (Reuters)